CREWS WILL BOAT IN RACE ORDER (the LOWEST number boating first).

 The general rule is to race down the centre of the river - see the steering guide for more information.

-DURING THE RACE, ANY CREW BEING OVERTAKEN BY A FASTER CREW MUST GIVE WAY TO THE FASTER CREW.
-Observers will be stationed at various points along the course and any crew that is adjudged to impede a faster crew will receive a time penalty.
+DURING THE RACE, ANY CREW BEING OVERTAKEN MUST GIVE WAY TO THE FASTER CREW by moving to the left or right (as appropriate) so that the faster crew can row through without changing its course.
+Observers will be stationed at various points along the course - any crew adjudged to have impeded a faster crew will receive a time penalty.

 The finish marker (a yellow FINISH banner) is at the flagpoles about 100 m above Trent Bridge, on the Club side.